Watch Ivanka And Jared's Daughter Sing, Speak Mandarin Better Than President Trump -- Like She's Chinese

 — China Plus News (@ChinaPlusNews) November 8, 2017

-With Arabella’s fluency in Mandarin Chinese, some say it’s a soothing repreive in light of her father’s stern language and controversy.
+With Arabella’s fluency in Mandarin Chinese, some say it’s a soothing reprieve in light of her father’s stern language and controversy.
 Some have remarked that they “much prefer” Trump’s granddaughter to him.

 During his campaign, Trump often berated China over its alleged unfair trade practices.
 He frequently threatened to label the Communist country a currency manipulator if he won the Oval Office.